Skip to content

 Without guidelines, remote work can feel like the Wild West.
 Clear policies keep everyone aligned while respecting Indian team members’ needs:

-• Define working hours: Agree on core hours for overlap (e.g., 2–5 PM IST for US morning meetings).
+• Define working hours: Agree on core hours for overlap (e.g., 2 to 5 PM IST for US morning meetings).
 Allow flexibility outside these.

 • Set communication norms: Should they email for non-urgent issues?
 Slack for quick queries?
 Document this.